RaoulGrn/hotel-reservation-app/README.md

 > java -cp bin grnraoul.hotelreservationapp.Main

 - > Alternatively, you can JUST PRESS BUILD AND RUN FROM IntelliJ IDEA or use a similar function from other IDE.

+### DISCLAIMER: I let my gmaps api key into the code on purpose, I know i should've used a .env file.
+But for fast testing by who will review the code I will let it there for a few days.
+It is limited, so no damage can be done.

 ## Demo pics and details
 I will describe the tasks and offer a photo for each of them.